THE HART FOUNDATION

 Written by Canadian Bulldog

-WWE fans that learned about The Hart Foundation this past year through their Hall of Fame induction only really have part of the story.
+WWE fans that learned about The Hart Foundation through their recent Hall of Fame induction only really have part of the story.
 To fully appreciate this duo, you had to experience their run back in the day.

 Brothers-in-law who came to the WWF via Vince McMahon's takeover of Stampede Wrestling, Bret Hart and Jim Neidhart were initially cast as singles competitors.
 But when Hart wasn't feeling the gimmick they had planned for him (a rhinestone cowboy character), he pleaded for officials to pair him with Jim Neidhart, even suggesting their similar last names (plus the addition of manager Jimmy Hart) would be great for consistency.